boldingd/EclipsePhaseContent/Locus.md

 > At least you fucking said it.
 >
 > **Minerva**: While I do find \@anarcat's use of issues faced by neurodiverse people to make a political point to be highly distasteful, I am forced to say that he is in fact correct.
-> There is a significant literature on the difficulties faced by neurodiverse people in reputational economies; Locus in particular is well-studied, and the "one-half score" figure is well-supported in the literature.
+> There is a significant literature on the difficulties faced by neurodiverse people in reputation economies; Locus in particular is well-studied, and the "one-half score" figure is well-supported in the literature.
 > While I think that such attempts to rank individuals are highly dubious, both scientifically and ethically, I should also say that there exists a literature seeking to compare individual personality assessments with social-credit scores.
 > These have also found a very strong correlation between social intelligence, extraversion and agreeableness on the one hand and social reputation on the other.
 >